-While the UAL is projected in the baseline to be paid off in five years, there is a wide range of potential outcomes.
-Due to the short amortization period for the UAL, it is difficult for the UAL to grow to a very high level because the full amount of any investment loss is contributed as soon as it is recognized in the Actuarial Value of Assets.
+While the UAL is projected in the baseline to gradually decline, there is a range of potential outcomes.
+Poor investment returns could increase the UAL to more than \$50 million and increase the ADC to over \$5 million.
 Good investment returns, however, can grow the surplus unrestrained because the minimum contribution is \$0.
 These projected surpluses may be restrained by changes in investment policy as the surplus develops.